Morrisons and M&S follow rivals to cut food prices

 Retailers say they have faced higher wholesale food prices and energy bills due to the conflict in Ukraine, as well as demands from workers for higher wages, all of which has driven up their costs.

-Grocers also say there is usually a lag before falling wholesale prices are reflected in the shops due to the long-term contracts retailers sign with food producers.
+They also say there is usually a lag before falling wholesale prices are reflected in the shops due to the long-term contracts retailers sign with food producers.

 Last week, the boss of Tesco said there were "encouraging early signs" that price rises are easing as the retail giant reported higher sales.